DataDog/hiring-engineers/answers.md

 ### Change the hostname for better identification

-Changing the hostname is a good practice as it will help easily identify the OS.
+Changing the hostname is a good practice as it will help easily identify the host that we are working on.

 The below screenshot confirms that the hostname was changed and is persistent which means rebooting the server would not change the hostname.